iamBohdanDuda/android-react-native-news-app/README.md

 ## Known Isues

-Needs load spinner in Search Tab, expected to be added soon.
+Needs connection error warning to be added.